 SMF Centre for Corporate Learning (SMF CCL) is SMF’s corporate training and development centre.
 The Centre provides productivity improvement, manufacturing-related, thought-leadership and personal development programmes.

-SPRING Singapore is the government agency responsible for helping Singapore enterprises grow and building trust in Singapore products and services.
-As the enterprise development agency, SPRING works with partners to help enterprises in financing, capability and management development, technology and innovation, and access to markets.
+Enterprise Singapore is the government agency responsible for helping Singapore enterprises grow and building trust in Singapore products and services.
+As the enterprise development agency, works with partners to help enterprises in financing, capability and management development, technology and innovation, and access to markets.

 The Inland Revenue Authority of Singapore is the government agency responsible to assess, collect and enforce payment of taxes.